SamirDhebar/watchX_ECommerce_Shop/README.md

  - `props.product.description` - description would be a string
  - `props.product.cost` - cost would be a number
 * Catalog.js - place where items are contained for searching
+* Item.js - page where you can see an item one at a time
 * Search.js - where a user can search for items
 * Cart.js - place that holds users' items before checkout
 * Modal.js - customizable alert that pops up when a user first enters the site